judymaej/module10EmployeeTracker/README.md

 Click [here](https://drive.google.com/file/d/1mP3t8U9a-kXzkr4xbpmtvd09h6hUx3zG/view?usp=sharing) to watch a walkthrough video of the Employee Tracker application.

+## **Support**

+In this project, I utilized peer support in the queries.js file.
+Collaborating with peers helped improve the functionality and user experience of the candidate search feature.

+Additionally I used learning assistant generating code for both the index.js and the queries.js files.

 ## License

 This project is licensed under the MIT License.